Ashes and Diamonds (film): Plot

-On 8 May 1945, at the end of World War II, near a small country church, former Home Army soldiers Maciek, Andrzej and Drewnowski prepare to assassinate Konrad Szczuka, a political opponent and a secretary of Polish Workers' Party.
+On 8 May 1945, at the end of World War II, near a small country church, former Home Army soldiers Maciek, Andrzej and Drewnowski prepare to assassinate Konrad Szczuka, a political opponent and a secretary of the Polish Workers' Party.
 The ambush fails, as the attackers later learn that they have mistakenly killed two innocents.

 Andrzej and Maciek's superior, Major Waga, learns of the failed assassination attempt.
 Waga orders Andrzej and Maciek to attempt the mission for a second time.
 They come to the Hotel Monopol Restaurant, where a banquet in honour of the victorious war begins, but the combatants do not participate.
 While sitting in the bar, Maciek and Andrzej listen to the song "The Red Poppies of Monte Cassino" and reminisce over their fallen comrades.
 In honour of them, Maciek lights several glasses of rectified spirit on fire.
 Their hapless comrade Drewnowski gets drunk at the bar, where he discusses career prospects in postwar Poland with Pieniążek, a representative of the democratic press.

 During the party, Maciek has a flirtatious conversation with a barwoman named Krystyna and invites her to his room.
 Afterwards, he goes to his hotel room to check his gun.
 Krystyna comes to his room after her shift ends.
 As they lay naked in bed, they realize they are in love, but Krystyna does not want to become attached as Maciek does not plan to stay in town for long.
 They decide to go for a walk.
 When it begins to rain, Krystyna and Maciek take shelter in a ruined church.
 Krystyna notices a poem inscribed on the wall, and Maciek somberly recites it from memory.
+(Note: The poem is from Cyprian Norwid's pair of plays Za kulisami-Tyrtej, which contains the verses that inspired the title of the film: "[…] czy zostanie / Na dnie popiołu gwiaździsty dyjament, / Wiekuistego zwycięstwa zaranie!..."
+(English: "Or will the cinders hold the glory of a starlight diamond, / The morning star of lasting triumph."))
 The lovers say their goodbyes, with Maciek promising to change his situation so he can stay with her.